Driving without insurance: what are the penalties?

 It’s your responsibility to make sure your car is insured.
 Simply forgetting or being too busy won’t be a good enough excuse.

-If you have an existing policy, your provider should always let you know about three to four weeks before it’s due to expire.
-They almost always automatically renew your policy for you anyway, unless you tell them not to.
+If you have an existing policy, your provider should always contact you three to four weeks before it’s due to expire.
+They’ll almost always automatically renew your policy for you anyway, unless you tell them not to.

-So there’s really no excuse.
-If you think you’re going to forget, set a reminder well in advance.
-This also gives you enough time to check if there’s a better deal you can switch to.
+If you think you’re going to forget to renew your insurance, set a reminder well in advance.
+This gives you enough time to check if there’s a better deal you can switch to.

-With Automated Quotes, we’ll automatically check for better deals before it’s time to renew.
+With Automated Quotes, we’ll automatically check for better deals before it’s time for you to renew.

 When can you drive a car without insurance?

-- You’ve declared your car SORN – SORN stands for Statutory Off Road Notification and it basically tells the DVLA that you won’t be driving your car as you’re declaring it off the road.
-Once you’ve done this, you can’t drive, or even park, your car on a public road.
+- You’ve declared your car SORN – SORN stands for Statutory Off Road Notification.
+It basically tells the DVLA that you won’t be driving your car as you’re declaring it off the road.
+Once you’ve done this, you can’t drive or park your car on a public road.

 - The car is between registered keepers – if the car is between owners, you won’t be responsible for insuring it.
 But once you become the registered keeper, you’ll need to make sure the car is properly insured.

-- The car’s been written off, scrapped or stolen – if any of these apply to your car, you won’t need to insure it any longer.
+- The car’s been written off, scrapped or stolen – if any of these apply to your car, you’ll no longer need to insure it.
 You’ll need to let the DVLA and your insurance provider know, though.

 What happens when you’re stopped by the police for driving without insurance?